emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Sunbeam
 Blinded, Light, Radiant, Spell\
 2 actions\
-A beam of brilliant light flashes out from your hand in a 2m wide, 24m long line.
-Each creature in the line must make a Might saving throw.
-On a failed save, a creature takes 6d8 Radiant damage and is dazzled until the start of your next turn.
-On a successful save, it takes half as much damage and isn’t dazzled by this Spell.
+A beam of brilliant light flashes out from your hand in a 2m wide, 20m long line.
+Make a Spell attack against the Might Defense DC of each creature in the line.

+**Critical Success**: The target takes 12d8 Radiant damage and is Dazzled for 1 minute.\
+**Success**: The target takes 6d8 Radiant damage and is Dazzled until the start of your next turn.
+**Failure**: The target takes 3d8 Radiant damage.
+**Critical Failure**: The target is unaffected.

 This Spell dispels any darkness in its area that was created by a Spell.